Child-Parent Psychotherapy

 ● Abuse or violence at home or in the community

-● Family members have physical health or mental health difficulties
+● Physical or mental health difficulties of a family member

 Additionally, CPP can be utilized, under any circumstances, as a way to strengthen your relationship with your child.
 It can help build a better understanding of your child’s relational needs and develop more compassion towards yourself and your child.

-In the second stage, the therapist begins to address the family’s needs by meeting with the caregiver once a week.
-The therapist will first help the child understand who we are, why we are meeting, and what we will do together if the child is old enough.
-We often use toys because young children show their feelings and thoughts through play.
-We begin to help parents and children to understand each other, talk and play about difficult experiences, respond to difficult feelings and behaviors, and create a family story that leads to healing.
-If the child is very little, we help caregivers understand how the traumatic event they’ve been through may affect the child’s development and relationships, as well as ways to help the child feel safe and strengthen the child-caregiver relationship to help the child heal.
+In the second stage, the therapist will first help the child understand who they are, why they are meeting, and what they will do together if the child is old enough.
+Toys are often used because young children show their feelings and thoughts through play.
+The therapist begins to help parents and children to understand each other, talk and play about difficult experiences, respond to difficult feelings and behaviors, and create a family story that leads to healing.
+If the child is very little, therapists help caregivers understand how the traumatic event they’ve been through may affect the child’s development and relationships, as well as ways to help the child feel safe and strengthen the child-caregiver relationship to help the child heal.

-In the third stage, we wrap up and plan for the future by celebrating the changes families have made, talking about how caregivers can make changes happen, considering how endings and goodbyes may bring up different feelings, and talking about what will be needed in the future.
+In the third stage, the process is wrapped up by celebrating the changes families have made, talking about how caregivers can make changes happen, considering how endings and goodbyes may bring up different feelings, and talking about what will be needed in the future.